 1. Use the Win+Tab instead of Alt+Tab

 The first of our Windows 10 multitasking tips relates to switching all active tasks or windows.
 When I used Windows 10 for the very first time, I wasn’t very impressed with the Task View button.
 For a long time, I’ve wanted a fancier alternative to Alt+Tab and I’ve even had one for a while, pinned to the taskbar, pretty much like the Task View button.
-I realized soon that while it was fancy, it wasn’t practical to find and click something on the taskbar to quickly switch between open windows.
+While it was fancy, it wasn’t practical to find and click something on the taskbar to switch between open windows.
 Why not click the Window you want to switch to in the first place?
 Switching Windows was all I thought the Task View button was for.
-I couldn’t have been more wrong, but we’ll come back to that later.
+I couldn’t have been more wrong, but we’ll return to that later.

 Win+Tab multitasking keyboard shortcut